Pelicans beat Blazers 102-94; Lillard misses all 10 3s

+PORTLAND, Ore.
+(AP) " For a Portland team looking to ride a five-game winning streak into Christmas, Monday night was a bad time for Damian Lillard to have one of the worst shooting games of his career.

-PORTLAND, Ore. — Jrue Holiday scored 21 points, Brandon Ingram had 19 points and 11 rebounds, and the New Orleans Pelicans capitalized on Damian Lillard's shooting struggles to beat the Portland Trail Blazers 102-94 on Monday night.
+Jrue Holiday scored 21 points, Brandon Ingram had 19 points and 11 rebounds, and the New Orleans Pelicans capitalized on Lillard's shooting struggles to beat the Trail Blazers 102-94.

+The Pelicans held Portland to just 48 points in the second half, the lowest mark the Pelicans have surrendered in a half this season, and won for the second time in three games.

+'There's a big thing in the NBA about 3s and layups and we try to take away at least one of them,' Holiday said.
+'Tonight they had a lot of paint points but how they shot the 3 was in our favor.'

 Carmelo Anthony had 23 points and nine rebounds but Portland had its four-game winning streak snapped.
 Hassan Whiteside added 16 rebounds and 11 points.

 Portland's backcourt duo of Lillard and CJ McCollum was a combined 2 for 20 from the 3-point line.
-Lillard had an especially tough night, going 0 for 10 beyond the arc, the first time in his career that he's failed to make a 3-pointer while attempting at least seven.
+Lillard had an especially tough night, going 0 for 10 beyond the arc, the first time in his career that he's failed to make a 3-pointer while attempting at least nine.
+His previous low mark was 0 for 8 in his rookie season.

+'First time for everything,' Lillard said.
+'Tonight was one of those nights.
+I've been scoring and shooting the ball well enough in this league where it's not something I'm about to go and stay up over.'

-New Orleans was 15 for 35 from the 3-point line while Portland finished 4 for 29.
+The Blazers shot 13.8% from the 3-point line, tying a franchise worst in percentage with at least 25 attempts, going 4 for 29.
+New Orleans, on the other hand, was 15 for 35 from the 3-point line.
 The Pelicans outscored the Blazers 45-12 behind the arc.

+'We were into it,' Lillard said of his team's effort.
+'But if you make four 3s and they make 15, it's going to be hard to win.'

 Derrick Favors had 12 points and 13 rebounds for the Pelicans, while JJ Redick had 16 points.